 Graduate Student, Ph.D.

 Originally from Puerto Rico, Yanila is studying chemistry at the University of New Orleans (UNO).
 She joined the Zito group in Spring 2020 as an undergraduate researcher and worked on targeted analyses of persistent organic pollutants in fish tissue.
-She will continue her career path in the Zito lab starting this fall as a PhD student.
-Yanila’s love for science for started when she was a young girl.
+She will continue her career path in the Zito lab as a Ph.D. student for the next few years.
+Yanila’s love for science started when she was a young girl.
 Her uncle would include her in chemistry experiments in his backyard, which fueled her curiosity about the world.
 She came to UNO as an exchange student, where she found great research opportunities, and ultimately decided to transfer her credits to stay in Louisiana.
 She has experience with materials chemistry and is now interested in learning techniques and instruments related to analytical chemistry.
-When Yanila is not in the lab or studying for classes, she loves to spend time outdoors and eating the delicious New Orleans cuisine.
+Yanila has experience conducting research in foreign countries and is an expert in instrumental troubleshooting.
+When Yanila is not in the lab or studying for classes, she loves to spend time outdoors and eat delicious New Orleans cuisine.